spotfiresoftware/tibco-streaming-samples/MAINTENANCE.md

 matter if the next version of the Streaming release artifacts are in your local Maven repository; they are ignored when looking for new parent versions.

+Alternatively, you can ensure that you have installed the Maven artifacts using the `epdev install maven` command of each product installation involved in the transition in the Maven local repository as configured by your defaults `.m2/settings.xml`, if it exists.
+And if not, the `epdev` commands will just install into `.m2/repository` as expected.

+These Streaming versions are relevant:

+* the version used in current branch
+* the version to be used in the new branch

+No special Maven settings file should be needed when running the update commands documented here.

 ## Basics ##

 Each Spotfire Streaming release eventually gets a branch named for the